openclarity/vmclarity/rfc/change-asset-findings-relationships.md

 This RFC changes the following UI components:
 - `/findings/{findingType}` table drops the _Asset Name_ and _Asset location_ columns.
   Instead, they are replaced with a single _Asset Count_ column that shows the number of assets related to a given finding.
+  The `firstSeen` field needs to be used to describe when the asset was discovered.
 - `/findings/{findingType}/{findingID}` changes _Asset details_ menu item by showing the table instead of a single asset.
   The relevant data is obtained by fetching `[]AssetFinding` from `GET /asset-findings` for a given `findingID`.
   Subsequently, the asset data for the table is extracted from the returned array by extracting the `.asset` key.